phillycocoa/website/content/blog/SPS at new Promptworks location.md

-date	draft	title
-2017-05-27T00:12:00-04:00
+---
+date:	"2019-06-23T00:12:00-04:00"
-true
+draft: true
+title: "Side Project Saturday is at the new Promptworks location"
+---

+Side Project Saturday is still being sponsored by Propmptworks, but the location has moved to 123 S Broad St, Ste 2400.
-Side Project Saturday is at the new Promptworks location Side Project Saturday is an opportunity to work on your iOS/Mac projects in a group setting.
+Side Project Satruday is an opportunity to work on your iOS/Mac projects in a group setting.
 It's a great chance to get help with your app, share your ideas, and socialize with other developers!
 Beginners are always welcome!

 # New Rules